MortalFlesh/guildwars-crafting-helper/README.md

         -v|vv|vvv, --verbose  Increase the verbosity of messages

     Available commands:
         about          Displays information about the current project. help           Displays help for a command
         list           Lists commands
     gw
-        gw:bank   Inspect a bank for all items and their prices. gw:check  Check for resources based on checklist(s).
+        gw:bank        Inspect a bank for all items and their prices. gw:characters  Inspect all characters for equipment and inventories. gw:check       Check for resources based on checklist(s).

 ---
 ## Release